freedomofpress/securedrop-docs/docs/admin/deployment/landing_page.rst

 You can use a separate computer you've designated specifically to handle the submission process.
-Or, you can use an alternate operating system like Tails, which boots from a USB stick and erases your activity at the end of every session.
+Or, you can use an alternate operating system like Tails, which boots from a USB flash drive and erases your activity at the end of every session.

 A file contains valuable `metadata <https://ssd.eff.org/en/module/why-metadata-matters>`_ about its source — when it was created and downloaded, what machine was involved, the machine's owner, etc.